natasha-dudek/biology-AI-reading-group/index.md

 Following the presentation there will be two phases of discussion:
 1. We will split up into Zoom breakout rooms for small discussions for ~15-20 minutes.
 2. We will regroup for concluding discussion and remarks.

+### To stay up to date on the latest news

+- Join our Google group for regular reminders about upcoming presentations
+- Add us to your Google calendar

 ### For more information